RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

     <b>Exercise</b>: Add  Bootstrap to Project
 </h4>

 First we need to create our own custom Bootstrap stylesheet so that we can override the Bootstrap scss variables to create our own colors and styles using the existing Bootstrap scss variables.

-1. In the src\assets folder, create a new folder named **bootstrap**

-      <div class="alert alert-info" role="alert">You can create folder right in Visual Studio Code by right-click on the src\assets folder</div>

-    ```bash
-    bootstrap
-    ```

-1. In the bootstrap folder, create a file called **_variables.scss**
+1. In the app folder, create a file called **_variables.scss**

       <div class="alert alert-info" role="alert">You can create file right in Visual Studio Code by right-click on the src\assets folder</div>